neighborhoods/Buphalo/README.md

 ### Annotation Processors
 * Annotation processors allow user space to define dynamic template content before tokenization or compilation of the template.
+* Annotation processors are optional.
+* Providing static context to the annotation processor is optional.
 * Default replacement is accomplished by using the contents of the annotation.
 * `static_context_record` MUST resolve to a PHP `array`.
 * Annotation processors MUST implement `\Rhift\Bradfab\AnnotationProcessorInterface`